 At the Group level, the issue of conflicts of interest is mainly addressed in the Code of Ethics and Conduct and is also addressed in all the regulations adopted at the Group level that deal with the issue of compliance risk.

-the Policy for the Prevention and Management of Conflict-of-Interest Situations at the level of Banca Transilvania S.A. with direct application at the level of subsidiaries.
+It also benefits from a dedicated regulation, namely the Policy for the Prevention and Management of Conflict-of-Interest Situations at the level of Banca Transilvania S.A. with direct application at the level of subsidiaries.
 Employees of BT Group companies must complete the conflict-of-interest statement in the dedicated IT application, including those who do not identify such situations.
 Employees must inform their line manager and senior management of any existing or potential conflict of interest involving themselves or other employees.
 The competence for analysis belongs to the different committees as follows:

-- → Members of the governing bodies Remuneration Committee and Nomination Committee

-- → Executive Directors and members

-of the governing body -

-the Board of Directors

-- → Managerial staff

-(e.g. agency, branch managers) -
+- Members of the governing bodies Remuneration Committee and Nomination Committee - Executive Directors and members of the governing body the Board of Directors - Managerial staff (e.g. agency, branch managers) Leaders' Committee - Executive and lower management Human Resources Committee

-Leaders' Committee

-- → Executive and lower management Human Resources Committee